A derivation of the electric field inside MAPS detectors from beam-test data and limited TCAD simulations: The effective field function of the INVESTIGATOR sensor

-The results shown in this section are given after the full rigorous procedure described in section~\ref{sec:reveng}.
-The resulting EFF magnitude of the ALPIDE sensor is seen in figures~\ref{fig:effmag1},~\ref{fig:effmag2}.
+The results shown here are given after the full iterative procedure described in section~\ref{sec:reveng}.
+The resulting EFF magnitude of the INVESTIGATOR sensor is seen in figures~\ref{fig:effmag1} and~\ref{fig:effmag2}.
 These plots should be compared with figures~4 and~3 of~\cite{DANNHEIM2020163784}.
-It can be seen that while the EFF magnitude shape is not identical to the TCAD mesh magnitude shape, it captures all important features.

-The integral \IntEdl with $\vec{\ell}$ running along the negative $z$-axis direction at the top 25~\um of the sensor in its center ($x=y=0$) results in a bias voltage of -6.08~V, as expected.
+It can be seen that while the EFF magnitude shape is not identical to the TCAD field map magnitude shape, it captures all important features.
+The integral \IntEdl with $\vec{\ell}$ running along the negative $z$-axis direction at the top 25~\um of the sensor in its center results in a bias voltage of -6.08~V. The analytical expression of the EFF is saved in~\cite{gitEField} in the form of a ROOT TFormula string, along with the code producing it.

-The analytical expression (in the form of a ROOT TFormula-compatible string) is too complex and long to be included in this manuscript and hence it is saved in~\cite{gitEField}.
-In addition, the code producing the EFF as well as all the plots below can be found in~\cite{gitEField}.